omardlhz/tumblrfilter/README.md

 ## Future Updates ##

-- Automatically look for new content when none is found.
-	*When no one has recently posted a post with the post types that the user has enabled, an empty dashboard will appeared.
-For viewing more posts the user has to scroll up and down until a post with the desired post type appears, **This will be fixed in the next version** *
+- When no one has recently posted a post with the post types that the user has enabled, an empty dashboard will appeared.
+For viewing more posts the user has to scroll up and down until a post with the desired post type appears, **This will be fixed in the next version.**

 - Filtering of single tumblr blogs.